-Your first step in choosing the right repayment plan is learning about your options.
+Your first step in choosing your best repayment plan for your student loans is learning about your options.

 Federal student loans come with eight different plans.
-For the purposes of this guide, we’ll group the five income-driven plans together, but you can follow the links to learn about each plan in full detail.
+Not every loan type qualifies for every plan, but you can follow the links to learn about each plan and its eligibility requirements in full detail.

 - Standard repayment: This plan spans 10 years.
 You’ll have the same fixed payments every month.

-- Graduated repayment: This plan also gives you 10 years to pay off your debt, but with one key difference: Your monthly payments will start out small and increase every two years.
+- Graduated repayment: This plan also gives you 10 years to pay off your debt, but with one key difference: Your monthly payments will start out small and increase regularly, generally every two years.

-- Income-driven repayment: Income-driven plans cap your monthly payments at 10 to 25 percent of your discretionary income.
+- Income-driven repayment (IDR): IDR plans cap your monthly payments at 10% to 20% of your discretionary income.
 They include:

 Most of the income-driven plans end in loan forgiveness if you haven’t paid off your balance after 20 or 25 years.

 If you don’t request an alternative plan, you’ll make payments on your federal loans under the standard 10-year repayment plan.
 But for some borrowers, the standard plan is too burdensome.
-For others, it’s not an aggressive enough approach for paying off debt.
+For others, though, this approach is not aggressive enough for paying off debt.

 After learning about the different student loan repayment plans, it’s time to take a close look at your budget.
 Use a spreadsheet or download an expense-tracking app to get a clear picture of your monthly cash flow.

 Based on your income and expenses, figure out how much you can afford to pay toward your student loans each month.
-Then, use a tool such as the Federal Student Aid Repayment Estimator to calculate your payments on different plans.
+Then, use a tool like the Federal Student Aid Loan Simulator to calculate your payments on different plans.

 If you need to lower your payments…

-If your student loan payments under the standard repayment plan are destroying your budget, apply for a different plan.
-Each has its own eligibility requirements, so factors such as your income, loan type, date of loan disbursement, and total debt might narrow down your options.
+If your student loan payments under the standard repayment plan are dragging down your budget, apply for a different plan.
+Each has its own eligibility requirements, so factors such as your income, loan type, date of loan disbursement and total debt might narrow down your options.